garvinec/Credit-Score-Predictor/README.md

 # Credit Score Predictor

 This program uses the perceptron algorithm to classify whether a person has good or bad credit score based on their annual income and credit history.
 In this program, a person with a ≥690 credit score is considered good.
-Otherwise, it is considered bad credit score.
+Otherwise, it is considered a bad credit score.

 Using an alpha value of 20, the program has returned the following: